Issues connecting to SDE Geodatabase (Oracle)

 The first "bpesri" is known as the tns alias name.
-HOST indicates the hostname and the SERVICE_NAME represents the SID or service name of the database instance.
-Each of the examples shows what the error message might look like when returned by the FME Server Job log (which will likely be similar to FME Desktop.
-Typically the tnsnames.ora file is placed on each individual system and these can get out of sync between a local desktop system and the FME Server system where you publish workspaces.
+HOST indicates the hostname, and the SERVICE_NAME represents the SID or service name of the database instance.
+Each example shows what the error message might look like when returned by the FME Flow Job log (which will likely be similar to FME Form).
+Typically, the tnsnames.
+An ora file is placed on each individual system, and these can get out of sync between a local desktop system and the FME Flow system, where you publish workspaces.

 Example 1 - Bad Alias or missing Alias in tnsnames.ora file.